lcpp-org/hpic2doc/docs/source/fluids.rst

 in which the system is first partially discretized in space, and the resulting system of ordinary differential equations is then discretized in time.
+A description of how to use fluids in hPIC2 is provided :ref:`here <input_deck:MFEM Euler Fluid>`.

 Discontinuous Galerkin spatial discretization
 ----------------------------------------------